As a student (and client) of past life regression, I find this discipline to be endlessly fascinating and a source of great learning.

 My past lives have involved:

-- Being a prostitute in the Middle East around 1000 years ago and dying in childbirth, choosing a life of financial independence from men above everything else
+- Being a prostitute in the Middle East around 1000 years ago and dying in childbirth, choosing a life of financial independence above everything else

 - Losing 3 grown-up sons in a fishing accident in Scandinavia, and dying of grief